hyperledger/fabric/docs/source/cc_service.md

 ## Writing chaincode to run as an external service

+Currently, the chaincode as an external service model is supported by Go chaincode shim and Node.js chaincode shim.

+### Go

-Currently, the chaincode as an external service model is only supported by GO chaincode shim.
-In Fabric v2.0, the GO shim API adds a `ChaincodeServer` type that developers should use to create a chaincode server.
+In Fabric v2.0, the Go shim API provides a `ChaincodeServer` type that developers should use to create a chaincode server.
 The `Invoke` and `Query` APIs are unaffected.
 Developers should write to the `shim.ChaincodeServer` API, then build the chaincode and run it in the external environment of choice.
 Here is a simple sample chaincode program to illustrate the pattern:

 ```go